One of the toughest battles landscapes face has to be the wrath of Mother Nature.

 Looking further ahead into this season, Mother Nature will continue to bring surprises.
 The 2014 storm predictions from Global Weather Oscillations are calling for severe hurricanes, forecasting 17 named storms for 2014.

 "We haven't seen the last effects of the severe cold snap we had," says Durant Ashmore, a landscape architect and columnist for The Greenville News in Greenville, S.C.
 "It will really be this spring before the full extent of the damage is known.
 Some plants you are worrying about now will recover and be none the worse for wear.
 Some plants that seem OK now won't produce new growth this spring, or the new growth will be erratic and disappointing."

 And that's where proper care can mean so much to trees, shrubs, and lawns.
 Healthy landscapes with the right maintenance can withstand some of the worst cards Mother Nature deals.

 You can't predict the weather, or when it will take a turn for the worst.
 But it's possible to help increase the rate of survival for your landscape's trees and other plant material by making sure your trees are ready if and when extreme conditions do occur.

 Have a tree that was impacted by this winter's storms?
 We can help you determine the best way to salvage your tree.
 Davey's professionally trained arborists can also inspect your trees to determine the best solutions in preparation of Mother Nature's wrath all year long.

-Are you ready to check off your spring tree service checklist?
-Contact your local Davey office for a free consultation!
 In the meantime, click here for a preview of the tips you'll need to know before inspecting your trees this season.
 Your trees will thank you later!